ai-learning-space/sql-expert/Data Selection (Part 1)/Operator REGEXP.md

-# Operator REGEXP

 # Operator REGEXP 🗒️

 Sometimes string columns might be so different and complex that even with operator `LIKE` you will be unable to solve your task.
 In this case you can use more advanced approach called *regular expressions*.

 <aside>
-📖

-`REGEX` is used to perform advanced pattern matching within string data
+📖 `REGEX` is used to perform advanced pattern matching within string data

 </aside>